todkemp/winsploit/README.md

 Installing
 --

-Generally, you should use [the free installer](https://www.winsploit.com/download), which contains all of the dependencies and will get you up and running with a few clicks.
+Generally, you should use [the free installer](https://www.ethankemp.weebly.com/winsploit), which contains all of the dependencies and will get you up and running with a few clicks.
 See the [Dev Environment Setup](http://r-7.co/MSF-DEV) if you'd like to deal with dependencies on your own.

-Using winsploit
+Using Winsploit
 --
 winsploit can do all sorts of things.
-The first thing you'll want to do is start `msfconsole`, but after that, you'll probably be best served by reading [winsploit Unleashed][unleashed], the [great community resources](https://winsploit.github.io), or the [wiki].
+The first thing you'll want to do is start `wsfconsole`, but after that, you'll probably be best served by reading [Winsploit Unleashed][unleashed], the [great community resources](https://winsploit.github.io), or the [wiki].

 Contributing